Higher-categorical combinatorics of configuration spaces of Euclidean space: Introduction

+where $S_{n-i}$ is the finite subset of $\R^{n-i}$ obtained by projecting off the last $i$~coordinates of $S$ for each $1 \leq i \leq n-1$, and each surjection is induced by the projection map $\R^{n-i+1}~\twoheadrightarrow~\R^{n-i}$.
+Consider the following two observations about $S$: \begin{itemize} \item \textit{Linear order on $S_1$:} The projection of $S$ onto its set of first coordinates $S_1$ is a subset of $\R$ and therefore inherits a linear order from $\R$ equipped with the standard linear order. \item \textit{Linear order on each fiber:} For each point $s \in S_{n-i}$, its fiber in $S_{n-i+1}$ naturally inherits a linear order from $\R$.
+Indeed, it is a subset of the fiber over $s$ of the projection map $\R^{n-i+1} \twoheadrightarrow \R^{n-i}$ which canonically identifies with $\R$. \end{itemize}

+We call this linear ordering on the set of first coordinates of $S$ and each fiber of its projections an \textit{$n$-order} on $S$.
+More generally, an $n$-ordering of a finite set $S$ is a sequence of surjective maps

+among finite sets together with a linear order on $S_1$ and a linear order on each fiber of each map in the sequence, namely, for each $1 \leq i \leq n-1$, a linear order on $\sigma_i^{-1}\left(s\right)$ for each $s \in S_i$.
+A $1$-ordered set $S$, then, is just a linearly ordered set.

+It is not hard to see that finite n-ordered sets are combinatorially codified by the following type of trees.

-\begin{definition} \begin{itemize} \item[{}] \item A \emph{level tree} is a finite, rooted tree, the \emph{root} of which is a choice of vertex thereof.
+\begin{definition}[Defs.
+1 \& 2, \cite{AH}] The following compile to define \emph{planar level rooted trees}. \begin{enumerate} \item A \emph{level tree} is a finite, rooted tree, the \emph{root} of which is a choice of vertex thereof.
 The choice of root uniquely determines a direction to each edge such that there is a unique directed path from each vertex to the root. \item For each vertex, we may equip the set of edges directed toward the vertex with a linear order.
-A tree is called a \emph{planar level tree} if such an order is specified with respect to each vertex. \item A vertex is at \emph{level} $i$ if the directed path from the vertex to the root counts $i$ edges. \item A tree has \emph{height} $n$ if the maximum level of all the verticies is $n$. \item A vertex is a \emph{leaf} if it has no edges directed towards it. \item A planar level tree of height $n$ is \emph{healthy} if all of its leaves are at level $n$. \end{itemize} We will say \emph{tree} to mean finite rooted planar level tree.
-If a tree is not healthy, we call it \emph{unhealthy}. \end{definition}
+A tree is called a \emph{planar level tree} if such an order is specified with respect to each vertex. \item A vertex is at \emph{level} $i$ if the directed path from the vertex to the root counts $i$ edges. \item A tree has \emph{height} $n$ if the maximum level of all the vertices is $n$. \item A vertex is a \emph{leaf} if it has no edges directed towards it. \item A planar level tree of height $n$ is \emph{healthy} if all of its leaves are at level $n$.
+Otherwise, it is \textit{unhealthy}. \end{enumerate} We will say \emph{tree} to mean planar level rooted tree. \end{definition}

-The following are depictions of trees, where the root is at the bottom of each diagram; on the left, $T1$ is a healthy tree of height one, in the middle, $T2$ and $T2'$ are a healthy trees of height two, and on the far right, $T2^{\sf uh}$ is a unhealthy tree of height two.
+The following are depictions of trees, where the root is at the bottom of each diagram; on the left, $T_1$ is a healthy tree of height one, in the middle, $T_2$ and $T_2'$ are a healthy trees of height two, and on the far right, $T_2^{\sf uh}$ is an unhealthy tree of height two.

-In particular, the set of leaves of a healthy tree of height $n$ naturally emits an \emph{$n$-order}.
-Formally, an $n$-order on a finite set $S$ is a sequence of surjective maps

-among finite sets together with a linear order on $S_1$ and a linear order on each fiber of each map in the sequence; that is, for each $1 \leq i \leq n-1$, a linear order on $\sigma_i^{-1}(s)$ for each $s \in S_i$.
-A $1$-order on a set $S$, then, is just a linear order on $S$.